English Ivy Facts, Uses, and Problems

 Ivy is often said to cause walls to break down as it sends its roots into crevices.
 However, some researchers say that instead of causing crumbling, ivy often attaches to sections of walls that are already starting to crumble and have many crevices that the roots can enter.

-It can certainly be difficult to remove ivy from a wall once it's attached, since it clings to the wall so tightly.
+It can certainly be difficult to remove ivy from a wall once it's attached, since it clings to the wall very tightly.
 Bits of plaster may be removed with the ivy and pieces of root and ugly marks may be left behind.

 Sometimes ivy is accused unfairly of crimes.
 For example, it doesn't damage tree trunks directly.
 It attaches to them with its adventitious roots, but these don't penetrate the trunk or absorb nutrients from the tree.